Skip to content

 How long should the Additional Information entry be?

-The maximum length is 650 words, but the strategic length varies by use case.
-For most legitimate uses, 200 to 400 words is appropriate.
-Entries shorter than 100 words can feel underdeveloped; entries longer than 500 words begin to read as padding regardless of content quality.
+The maximum length is 300 words (reduced from 650 for the 2025-2026 cycle), but the strategic length varies by use case.
+For most legitimate uses, 100 to 250 words is appropriate within the 300-word limit.
+Entries shorter than 50 words can feel underdeveloped; entries at or near the 300-word maximum begin to read as padding regardless of content quality.

 Use CaseRecommended Length